 Consider marketing your business.
 How much are you able to put into marketing your tax preparation business?
 Marketing should be one of your larger budgetary expenses because if you don’t get clients in the door, everything else will have gone to waste.
 If you already own a business, you can start by marketing toward your current client base.
 While there are more inexpensive ways to market, still expect to spend good money on marketing, digital or otherwise.

 One of the most important and overlooked items is support.
 What will you do if you aren’t as prepared as you thought?
 Do you have a support system ready to help you tackle tough tax scenarios?
 If your computer crashes, who will you call?
 If you don’t know your software as well as you thought, will your tax software vendor be willing to assist you?
-These are very real problems that many tax return preparers face due to inadequate support planning.
+These are very real problems that many tax return preparers and small business accountants face due to inadequate support planning.

 Another item to consider is how you’ll be paid.
 Will you only take cash?
 Will you accept payment from the tax returns?
 If the answer is yes, you’ll need to be enrolled with a bank to offer rapid refund or refund advance products from which your tax preparation fees will be extracted.

 If you are thinking about becoming a tax preparer and would like to speak with a friendly representative about how Federal Direct can help, give us a call at (866) 357-2052 today and ask about preseason discounts!